centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-commercial-extensions.md

 - Added the display of supported shapes only at the double-click on the editor.
 - Added documentation and sanitization of the API.
 - Aligned "Submit button" inside the MAP configuration modal.
-- Added spacing to the title inside Map configuration modal.
+- Added spacing to the title inside the MAP configuration modal.
 - Removed deprecated REST endpoints.
 - Made viewer and editor rendering more consistent.
 - Managed view background color.